justinmassiot/svnhooks/README.md

 ## Launcher for SVN hooks
 This project provides the 9 standard SVN hooks as generic launchers for your own scripts.
 Each one of the nine hooks executes the `execute_all_same_hooks.sh` script which then runs the approriate job(s) of your choice.

 This framework will loop through all the files inside the original hook folder and execute all scripts that match the filename pattern.
-Thus, to create a server-hook functionality you simply have to create a file called `your-hook-type.1234*`.
-If the `post-commit` hook is triggered, `execute_all_same_hooks.sh` is going to run all scripts with a file name like **`post-commit.(any number)(any characters)`**.
-It is going to accept `post-commit.01`, `post-commit.51`, `post-commit.02.py` but not `post-commit.tmpl` or `post-commit01`.
+Thus, to create a server-hook functionality you simply have to create a file called `your-hook-type*1234*`.
+If the `post-commit` hook is triggered, `execute_all_same_hooks.sh` is going to run all scripts with a file name like **`post-commit(any characters)(any number)(any characters)`**.
+It is going to accept `post-commit.01`, `post-commit51`, `post-commit.02.py` but not `post-commit.tmpl`.

 Example list of valid names:
-* post-commit.1
+* post-commit1
 * post-commit.1_hello
-* post-commit.01.myhook-verycool.sh
+* post-commit-01.myhook-verycool.sh
-* post-commit.123_myhook-verycool.sh
+* post-commit_123_myhook-verycool.sh

 Example list of **invalid** names:
-* post-commit17
-* post-commit-17
 * post-commit.hello
 * post-commit.hello.py